kokkos/kokkos-core-wiki/View.md

 1. not allowed to alias data for which atomic operations are performed, and
 1. the results of non atomic accesses (including read) to data which is at the same time atomically accessed is not defined.

-Performance characteristics of atomic operation depend on the data type.
+Performance characteristics of atomic operations depend on the data type.
 Some types (in particular integer types) are natively supported and might even provide asynchronous atomic operations.
 Others (such as 32 bit and 64 bit atomics for non-integer types) are often implemented using CAS loops of integers.
 Everything else is implemented with a locking approach where an atomic operation acquires a lock based on a hash of the pointer value of the data element.

-Types for which atomic access are performed must support the necessary operators such as =,+=,-=,+,- etc. as well as have a number of `volatile` overloads of functions such as assign and copy constructors defined.
+Types for which atomic access are performed must support the necessary operators such as =, +=, -=, +, - etc. as well as have a number of `volatile` overloads of functions such as assign and copy constructors defined.

     View<int*> a("a" , 100);
     View<int*, MemoryTraits<Atomic> > a_atomic = a;